hayattcodes/dark-pattern-detector/README.md

 ## Features

-**Visual Heatmap** — A floating `🗺️ Show Heatmap` button appears on pages where patterns are detected.
-Clicking it overlays numbered, color-coded markers directly on flagged elements — red for high-severity, yellow for moderate.
+**Visual Heatmap** — Pages where patterns are detected will show a floating 🗺️ Show Heatmap button.
+Clicking it drops numbered, colour-coded markers right on flagged elements: red for high severity, yellow for moderate.

-**PDF Compliance Report** — The side panel generates a downloadable PDF containing the site's risk score, all findings with severity and confidence, CCPA rule violations, and research citations — using jsPDF running entirely in-browser.
+**PDF Compliance Report** — The side panel generates a downloadable PDF that includes the site's risk score, all findings with severity and confidence, CCPA rule violations, and research citations — using jsPDF that runs entirely in-browser.

-**Site History Tracking** — The extension records each site visit's score and pattern count in `chrome.storage.local`.
-The side panel displays the last 5 visits with a trend indicator — whether the site is getting worse, better, or staying the same.
+**Site History Tracking** — The extension keeps track of the score and pattern count for each site visit in `chrome.storage.local`.
+The side panel shows the last 5 visits with a trend indicator to see if the site is getting worse, better, or staying the same.

-**Hindi Language Detection** — Detects dark pattern phrases written in Devanagari script — scarcity claims like `सिर्फ 2 बचे हैं`, urgency phrases like `जल्दी करें`, hidden fees like `सुविधा शुल्क`, and confirm shaming like `नहीं, मुझे बचत नहीं चाहिए`.
+**Hindi Language Detection** — Identifies dark pattern phrases in the Devanagari script — scarcity claims like सिर्फ 2 बचे हैं, urgency phrases like जल्दी करें, hidden fees like सुविधा शुल्क, and confirm shaming like नहीं, मुझे बचत नहीं चाहिए.

-**On-Device Processing** — No data leaves the browser.
-No server calls, no analytics, no tracking.
+**On-Device Processing** — No data leaves your browser.
+No server calls.
+No tracking.
+No analytics.

 ## Installation (Developer Mode)